 endclass

-All pure virtual methods from an interface class shall have overridden implementations in order to be implemented by a non-abstract class.
+Each pure virtual method from an interface class shall have a virtual method implementation in order to be implemented by a non-abstract class.
 When an interface class is implemented by a class, the required implementations of interface class methods may be provided by inherited virtual method implementations.
 A virtual class shall define or inherit a pure virtual method prototype or virtual method implementation for each pure virtual method prototype in each implemented interface class.
 The keyword virtual shall be used unless the virtual method is inherited.

-A variable whose declared type is an interface class type may have as its value a reference to any instance of a class which implements the specified interface class (see 8.21 Polymorphism).
+A variable whose declared type is an interface class type may have as its value a reference to any instance of a class which implements the specified interface class (see 8.22).
 It is not sufficient that a class provides implementations for all the pure virtual methods of an interface class; the class or one of its superclasses shall be declared to implement the interface class through the implements keyword, or else the class does not implement the interface class.

 The following is a simple example of interface classes.